 Do not administer Letairis to a pregnant female because it may cause fetal harm.
-Letairis is very likely to produce serious birth defects if used by pregnant females, as this effect has been seen consistently when it is administered to animals [see CONTRAINDICATIONS, Use in Specific Populations].
+Letairis is very likely to produce serious birth defects if used by pregnant females, as this effect has been seen consistently when it is administered to animals [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, and Use in Specific Populations].

 Letairis is the brand name for ambrisentan, an endothelin receptor antagonist that is selective for the endothelin type-A (ETA) receptor.
 The chemical name of ambrisentan is (+)-(2S)-2-[(4,6-dimethylpyrimidin-2-yl)oxy]-3-methoxy-3,3-diphenylpropanoic acid.
 It has a molecular formula of C22H22N2O4 and a molecular weight of 378.42.
 It contains a single chiral center determined to be the (S) configuration and has the following structural formula: